Updated June 30, 2026

 • Limited LMS functionality

-• Not suitable for large-scale or professional training
+• Not suited to large-scale or professional training

 Pricing